kvmanohar22/jekyll-now/about.md

 title: About
 permalink: /about/
 ---

-2nd year undergraduate <br>
-Department of Mathematics <br>
-IIT Kharagpur
+Hey there!, <br>
+I am Kv Manohar, an undergraduate student IIT Kharagpur, India majoring in Mathematics and Computing course from the Department of Mathematics.<br>

 ### Fields of Interest